rommel-rodriguez/acme_encounters/README.md

 1. `python3 ./test_encounters.py`

-To test encounters.py automatically with all the files under test_files there is a bash and expect scripts called test.sh and test.exp repectively.
+To test encounters.py automatically with all the files under test_files there is a bash and expect scripts called test.sh and test.exp respectively.
 The script needs the expect command/package to be installed.
 Runs test_encounters.py first.
 On Ubuntu derivatives: